ietf-wg-cellar/matroska-specification/streaming.md

 accessing a file from an HTTP (web) server or CIFS (Windows share) server.
 These protocols are usually safe from reading errors and seeking in the stream is possible.
 However, when a file is stored far away or on a slow server, seeking can be an expensive operation and should be avoided.
-The following guidelines, when followed, help reduce the number of seeking operations for regular playback and also have the playback start quickly without a lot of data needed to read first (like a `Cues Element`, `Attachment Element` or `SeekHead Element`).
+The guidelines in (#implementation-recommendations), when followed, help reduce the number of seeking operations for regular playback and also have the playback start quickly without a lot of data needed to read first (like a `Cues Element`, `Attachment Element` or `SeekHead Element`).